 Theological Education for Emerging Ministries (TEEM)

-Theological Education for Emerging Ministries (TEEM) is an ELCA leadership formation process designed for those who are currently serving in an emerging ministry site and who are identified as candidates for the program by a synod bishop.
-Students complete academic and practical ministry requirements at LSTC, including a solid grounding in Lutheran theology and the Lutheran Confessions.
-LSTC provides coursework, field education and mentorship in collaboration with synodical staff and TEEM procedures.
+The Theological Education for Emerging Ministries (TEEM) program is an ELCA leadership formation process designed for individuals currently serving in emerging ministry sites who have been identified as candidates by their synod bishop.
+TEEM students receive a solid grounding in Lutheran theology and the Lutheran Confessions, completing both academic coursework and practical ministry requirements in collaboration with LSTC faculty, synodical staff, and TEEM procedures.

 LSTC MDiv Program Advantages